nautobot/nautobot-app-golden-config/docs/user/app_feature_intended.md

 ### Intended Repository Matching Rule

 !!! note
     Only use a Intended Repository Matching Rule if you have **more than one** intended repository.
-It is \*\*not needed"" if you only have one repository.
+It is **not needed** if you only have one repository.
 The operator is expected to ensure that every device results in a successful matching rule (or that device will fail to render a config).

 The `intended_match_rule` setting allows you to match a given `Device` Django ORM object to a backup Git repository.
 This field should contain a Jinja2-formatted template.
 The plugin populates the variables in the Jinja2 template via the GraphQL query configured on the plugin.